 RT: Yes!
 We have on ongoing Super Saturday Series where we feature a specially-curated specialty class offered one Saturday each month, often featuring a local partnership in the studio that morning.
 Our next event is this coming Saturday, 3/17, featuring a class we call W.O.W.
 (Whittle Our Waistlines), a specialty class that tones and strengthens your entire body but focusing especially on core, oblique and back-strengthening movements throughout the hour.
 Our Wayzata neighbors Crisp & Green will be at our studio that morning offering samples of their Green Light smoothie, and we’ll have St Patrick’s Day themed gifts for those in attendance!
 The following Super Saturday Series will be Saturday, 4/21, featuring a class called BYOB (Burn Your Own Buns) – which, as the playful name implies, will be a seat and back-body focused class!

-Finally, in 2017 we launched our “online barre,” featuring workouts that can be done at home, on the road, anywhere and anytime!
+Finally, in 2017 we launched our “online barre,” featuring workouts that one can do at home, on the road, anywhere and anytime!
 We have workout options ranging from 5-60 minutes, and feature specialty-focused classes, beginner classes, strength training, cardio training, combination and more.
 This month, we are having a March (Online) Madness event with all kinds of fun things going on!
 We are releasing a specialty, travel-ready workout each week (helpful for those traveling for spring break – or just to do in your living room!), are running a 2 week special of unlimited access for just $15, and a photo submission promotion – everyone who submits a photo using the online barre on our Facebook or Instagram accounts is entered to win a free month of online barre access!
 Check it out: www.thebarrestudio.com/onlinebarre